cakephp/docs/en/core-libraries/logging.rst

 While CakePHP core Configure Class settings can really help you see what's happening under the hood, there are certain times that you'll need to log data to the disk in order to find out what's going on.
-In a world that is becoming more dependent on technologies like SOAP and AJAX, debugging can be rather difficult.
+With technologies like SOAP, AJAX, and REST APIs, debugging can be rather difficult.

 Logging can also be a way to find out what's been going on in your